Kriz-hub/4-in-a-row/README.md

 * A next step is to develop it as a phone app.
 Right now it can be played full screen on a phone, but because it is on a browser it can't be locked to stay full screen.
 In a normal situation it isn't an issue, but that should be a better design.

 ## Bugs and other issues
 * On a Fire Fox browser the game environment is not displayed correctly and therefore it can't be played.
 The 3D sides of cubes are not displayed and because the game environment is totally based on builded cubes there is a problem.
-I tried to test it again in a basic CSS environment on Repl with only one cube. first I placed -moz-before CSS items to increase compatibility but there was no improvement.
-It seems that there is an issue with "animation: RotateY".
-When I change it to "rotate3d(., ., ., ..deg)" for example I saw the sides of that cube appear again in that Repl.
-So there should be a solution.
-But there seems to be more to solve, when I tried it in a more complex CSS environment it didn't work.
-Because of a total lack of time this is something for future development.
+I tried to test it again in a basic CSS environment on Repl with only one cube. first I placed the text "-moz-" before CSS items which were necassary to create 3D to increase compatibility but there was no improvement.
+It discovered that there was an issue with "animation: RotateY".
+When I changed it to "rotate3d(., ., ., ..deg)" I saw the sides of that cube appear again in that Repl.
+When I made that adjustment in a more complex CSS environment it still didn't work.
+Because of a lack of time this is something for future development to figure out.
-* There is a delay made in to create an illusion that the computer player have to think about his move.
-It needs a little more finetuning.
-Now the color change come somewhat too quick to the human player while the move isn't totally made yet.
+* A delay is added to create an illusion that the computer player has to think about it's move.
+That needs a little more finetuning, Now the color change come somewhat too quick to the human player while the move isn't totally made yet.
-* The delay when balls start to blink when a point is made should also have that finetuning.
-The opponent's color comes a little too quick.
+* The delay when a point is made should also have that finetuning.
+The opponent's color to meant to emphasize the change the turn to him comes a little too quick.
 * when the game is completely played out, the last ball is still in it's bouncing moment while the winner is decleared.
 Also a timing issue.
 * An old 2012 tablet Asus Transformer Pad crashes in it's browser, the Setting Page doesn't react on human screen touches, although the Chrome browser can be closed, so the tablet still reacts.
 Because another more modern tablet Lenovo TB-X10AF gives no issues I don't see this as a huge problem.
 Due lack of time I leave it that way.
 * When rotation animation starts it's clear that it costs processor power for the graphic chip on the device.
 Smaller devices can show some "shuttering" during the animation.
 But small devices can perfom great with many game app's, so it should go well.
 It seems some hardware acceleration is missing when HTML and CSS is used.
 This should be a thing to solve for hardware developers.